 - Junk Vehicle – This refers to salvage vehicles that have sustained so much damage that they cannot be repaired and are of no resale value at all.
 They are not titled and are usually sold for scrap parts.

 To legally drive a vehicle in the state, you will need a certain level of insurance.
 This can be somewhat of a problem with salvage-title vehicles, but it is not impossible to get coverage.
-How can you insure a car with a salvage title?
-You just need to know what you have to do in order to make it happen and how registering a car in NC.
+How can you insure a salvage car in North Carolina?
+You just need to know what you have to do to make it happen and how to register an NC salvage title.

 To do this, you will need to provide the following when visiting your local DMV in North Carolina: